 One advocate talked about technology on Native American Reservations as presenting "big challenges," noting that even getting a cell phone signal can be difficult.
 She said it can "depend on where you're standing in a community" and that they would sometimes try to go to another street block to be able to access the internet from a cell phone.
 She described it as a problem throughout the rural areas in her state.
-207 Even beyond internet access, she added that one of the services she and her colleagues offered to the community was to, "load up people into a bus and take our computers, take our printers, mobile computers, mobile printers, mobile scanners, and just meet people in the communities."
-The simple tasks of being able to print documents, upload documents, or even type documents was something that was not available to all the members of the communities they serve.
-An advocate who worked on Native American reservations in another part of the country told of a similar situation.
+Even beyond internet access, she added that one of the services she and her colleagues offered to the community was to, "load up people into a bus and take our computers, take our printers, mobile computers, mobile printers, mobile scanners, and just meet people in the communities."
+The simple tasks of being able to print documents, upload documents, or even type documents was something that was not available to all the members of the country told of a similar situation.
 In thinking through how an ODR platform could be successful in his area, he said "you'd have to set up centralized locations where you have equipment and online access and, you know, a sort of public library sort of setting," noting that internet access would be a barrier for the clients his program serves.
-209